-The Corporation believes the ability of DepoVaxTM to induce robust cellular immune responses makes the platform uniquely suitable for therapeutic cancer vaccines, which are designed to target tumor cells, helping patients remain in remission and combating the dissemination of micro-metastases.
+The Corporation believes the ability of DepoVaxTM to induce robust cellular immune responses makes the platform uniquely suitable for cancer immunotherapies, which are designed to target tumor cells, helping patients remain in remission and combating the dissemination of micro-metastases.
 DepoVaxTM can induce antigen-specific "polyfunctional" cellular responses, which are postulated to be required for effective tumor control.

-The DepoVaxTM platform can be combined with a variety of antigens, including recombinant proteins, synthetic peptides and nucleic acids, viruses and a wide range of adjuvants, which provides versatility and the flexibility to develop many different vaccine products using a single platform.
+The DepoVaxTM platform can be combined with a variety of antigens, including recombinant proteins, synthetic peptides and nucleic acids, viruses and a wide range of adjuvants, which provides both versatility and flexibility to develop many different vaccine products using a single platform.